anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 Crypto.Hpass.Args
 ```

 Let's start with the code for application.
-First let's dfine types
+First let's define types
 and make stubs for the functions:

 ```haskell